 After polar alignment, you’ll need to align the mount on a few stars for accurate GoTos or use an astrophotography tool that allows you to plate-solve with your camera.

 The Advanced VX often suffers from big enough backlash issues that you may even notice during casual visual observing.
 It tends to slew accurately, but bigger telescopes and balance issues tend to degrade GoTo quality over the course of an evening – as will the poor polar alignment which you are likely to have if you don’t use a polar scope or camera for alignment.

 Declination slewing and guiding accuracy tends to be the worst part of the Advanced VX, as the declination bearing is basically metal-on-metal.
 If you make a lot of slews from the northern to the southern part of the sky, expect slewing accuracy to go down even faster.
 You can always re-sync (if you’re using an eyepiece) when it gets bad enough to notice, but this is still annoying, especially when you’re looking for a difficult target and the Advanced VX fails to put it in the field of view.

 The Advanced VX’s cheap servo motors also make it really loud compared to stepper-driven mounts, to the point of being able to actually disturb your neighbors if you live or observe in an otherwise quiet place.
 It pretty much always sounds like the mount is about to die as it whines and screeches during slewing.
 There is some – but not much – you can do with lubricants, shims, and adjustments to the mount’s gears to eliminate both the noise and backlash, but it will never be as good as a servo-driven mount.

-As with any equatorial mount you’ll need a power source; the Advanced VX is hungry enough that a big rechargeable 12v battery is required unless you have access to a reliable AC power supply which won’t drop or surge in voltage.
+As with any equatorial mount, you’ll need a power source; the Advanced VX is hungry enough that a big rechargeable 12v battery is required unless you have access to a reliable AC power supply that won’t drop or surge in voltage.

 The Advanced VX for Deep-Sky Astrophotography